 Before studying how to find influencers for your brand, it’s important to know what influencers can do for it.
 According to Penny Baldwin, former CMO at McAfee, “80% of internet page impressions are within the hands of just 6% of users” (source: brandmanic).
 The question is: what’s so special about this small, stand-out percentage?

-– They are their own brand.
-They have learned how to evolve enough to convert their own name or pseudonym into a brand; they know how to position themselves, their product is the content which they generate.
-Their profiles don’t simply share information, rather they themselves are content-creators who never stop communicating.
+They are their own brand.
+They have learned how to evolve enough to convert their own name or pseudonym into a brand; they know how to position themselves, and their product is the content which they generate.
+Their profiles don’t simply share information, rather they themselves are content creators who never stop communicating.

 They create a community

 As well as having built up a large number of followers, they care about their public and know who they are talking to.
 For them – and also for the brands interested in working with them – the quality of their followers takes precedence over the quantity.
 Influencers are the “curators” of their audience, they maintain a relationship with them, they interact, they participate in the conversation.